 - Privacy: Two roommates, two bathrooms means each person has a bathroom to call her own.
 While you might use each other's bathroom (in fact, you'll need to for showering if you've only got one full one), you'll each have your own space to store toiletries, medication, and other personal items.

-- Convenience.
-Having only one bathroom for two people opens the door to awkward or unpleasant situations, such as if one roommate needs to use the toilet urgently while the other just started a shower.
+- Convenience: Having only one bathroom for two people opens the door to awkward or unpleasant situations, such as if one roommate needs to use the toilet urgently while the other has just started a shower.
 If you have two bathrooms, then neither roommate needs to rush or change schedules to accommodate the other.

 - Backup: Nearly every apartment dweller experiences a problem with a toilet once in a while.
 If one of your bathrooms goes out of order, you'll be glad you've got a second one at your disposal until the problem has been resolved.